soilwise-he/soil-observation-data-encodings/README.md

 On the web various datasets are available in this encoding.
 For example via the [INSPIRE Geoportal](https://inspire-geoportal.ec.europa.eu/).

 The [Hale Desktop](https://github.com/halestudio/hale) software is an interesting utility to create or consume these GML documents.

+The CSVW approach mentioned above, is able to serialize a dataset in this INSPIRE GML format.

 Over the years challenges have been identified with this encoding, such as complexity of the GML syntax, large file sizes, limited support in common software tools.
 Newer encodings are explored below to address these challenges.